Best Cheque Betting Sites

-Lastly, the most subtle way of discouraging punters to withdraw with cheques is plainly offering you the bank transfer as a more suitable and more reliable option, which we have to give it to them, they’re 100% correct.
-Cheque betting sites were a big thing until the mid 10s, just because it was a convenient payment method for both the punter and the bookie.
+Lastly, the most subtle way of discouraging punters from withdrawing with cheques is plainly offering you the bank transfer as a more suitable and more reliable option, which we have to give it to them, they’re 100% correct.
+Cheque betting sites were a big thing until the mid-10s, just because it was a convenient payment method for both the punter and the bookie.
 Moreover, the financial service industry wasn't as robust as it is today.

 Cheques Can Get Lost Along the Way – Security & Reliability are at Stake

 Online bookmakers are not fond of cheques becomes they are prone to thefts, or they can simply get lost along the way.
 The worst thing about it is that nobody knows who’s fault it is.
 Even if everything goes smoothly, and it’s in good order, there still are too many constraints involved.
 No wonder e-wallets and credit cards have fully moved cheques out of the way.

 In case you’ve already decided to go with cheque deposits and fund your betting site account in this way, make sure you choose some of the Australian cheque bookmakers we recommend.

 This can’t happen to you if you’re using e-wallets, credit cards or if you opt for the simple, traditional bank transfer.
 In our opinion, cheques have a big red flag on them, which says “DANGER”.
 Then again, we’ve seen them as a viable payment solution in the early years of online sports betting, back when we couldn’t choose from several different payment methods.